Council of State (Spain)

+The Council of State (Consejo de Estado), is the supreme advisory body of the Spanish Government.
+It was established in 1526 by King Charles I (V of the Holy Roman Empire) to advise him on foreign policy.
+Since the 19th century, the Council advises the government in all policies.
+It also advises the Monarch in the exercise of its royal prerogatives.

 History

 The council as the body through which the monarchs ruled their territories has its origins in the Crown of Castile with the creation of the Council of Castile in 1385 by King John II.
 Other peninsular kingdoms like Navarre also created its own council in 1481 by Queen Joan II and in Aragón in 1494 by King Ferdinand the Catholic.

 Foreign affairs council (1522–1834)

 King Charles I inherited vast territories through Europe and decided to create a new council called «of State» due to the enormous foreign policy that marked his reign.
 This council started its duties in 1526 when Sultan Suleiman the Magnificent threatened Spanish possessions in Austria.

 It was the only Council that did not have a president, because it was the King himself who assumed that function.
 His advisors were not specialists in laws but experts in international relations, such as the Duke of Alba or Nicolás Perrenot.
 The councilors were, therefore, members of the high nobility and the high clergy.
 In times of Philip II sometimes the monarch did not preside over the councils and, in his place, sent to its secretary Antonio Perez.

 It had a great influence during the reigns of Charles I and Philip II and later during the regency of Mariana of Austria (1665–1675).
 The reforms of Philip V (1700–1746) emptied its actual power, although Manuel de Godoy wished to revive it in 1792.

 Unlike the Council of Castile, in which the King listened to the councilors and executed the conclusions presented to him, in the Council of State was the King himself who exposed the points to be discussed, listened to his advisors and, subsequently, the same monarch made the decisions that were to be made.